AustinMaturure/munch/README.md

 ## Features

-- Explore various recipes and cuisines
+- Browse the Menu
-- Experiment with cooking techniques
+- Interactive Map for Directions
-- Share your culinary adventures with others
+- See all Services offered

 ## License